 How to Use Tech for a Smarter, Safer Home

-When it comes to safety at home, you likely consider how to keep people out, how to let family and visitors in, and how to protect your possessions from disaster.
-Home automation has kept up with safety and security concerns, with many options to guard your home and your loved ones.
-These home security tips will show you how to smarten up your home's safety.
+When it comes to smart home security, you likely consider how to keep people out, how to let family and visitors in, and how to protect your possessions from disaster.
+Home automation has kept up with safety and security concerns, with many options to guard your home and your loved ones, both when you are there and when you are not.
+With wireless surveillance cameras, smart home door locks, and smart home lighting, your home has never been a safer place to live.
+These smart home security tips will show you how to keep your home safe.

 Lock (or Unlock) the Doors

 What's one of the oldest home security items?
 The humble key.
 But even this standby is getting a technology makeover.
 It’s been replaced by keyless locks that are operated via touch pads, smartphones, and Bluetooth.
 There is a range of new smart door lock options, including touch pads with unique codes for entry.

 Other models include voice-recognition controls.
 Still other keyless systems will unlock your door with your smartphone and allow you to send a virtual key to guests or other visitors to grant them entry.
 They also allow you to see what virtual key opened the door each time so you have a record of who comes and goes.
 Wireless home security like this could revolutionize the way we work with repair people, delivery workers, tech installers, and more.

 If you're not home, you want your security system to not only deter criminals but also give the impression that you're there.
 Smart home control systems can help with both.
 You’ll find many options, including do-it-yourself installations, all-in-one products, and systems with all the bells and whistles.
 Forgot to close the garage door?
 Want to know if your basement is swimming in water?
 With a smart home system, you can be alerted to what’s up and can send a command for the system to take action.